Supreme Knight – Knights of Columbus

 Supreme Knight Anderson has also led the Knights in a variety of charitable endeavors including:

 • Establishing the Heroes Fund to provide immediate assistance to the families of first responders who lost their lives in the terrorist attack on Sept.
 11, 2001;

 • Establishing the $2 million Pacem in Terris Fund, the earnings of which are used to promote peace initiatives in the Holy Land and to assist the Latin Patriarchate in supporting the Christian community there;

 • Financially sponsoring the 2004 Papal Concert of Reconciliation;

 • In partnership with Project Medishare, establishing the Healing Haiti's Children program, which has provided approximately 1,000 victims in Haiti with prosthetic limbs in the aftermath of the 2010 earthquake that devastated that country; and

-• Launching the Christian Refugee Relief Fund, a charitable fund that benefits the persecuted Christians in the Middle East, and donating more than $4 million for food, housing and other basic necessities for those in the region who have fled their homes.
+• Launching the Christian Refugee Relief Fund, a charitable fund that has raised more than $18 million to benefit persecuted Christians in the Middle East.
+As of Dec.
+31, 2017, over $16 million has been distributed for food, housing and other basic necessities for those in the region who have fled their homes.